 Fee Schedule

+ERCOT Services

+EPMI waives the fee specified in the next paragraph below in connection with its provision of EPMI Services to Customer under this Agreement for the period from the Effective date through August 31, 2001.
+Effective September 1,2001, the fees payable to EPMI shall follow the schedule set forth below.

-ERCOT ServicesCustomer shall pay EPMI a fee equal to the higher of (i) $2,000 per month or (ii) $0.10 per MWh scheduled for EPMI Services.
+Customer shall pay EPMI a fee equal to the higher of (i) $2,000 per month or (ii) $0.10 per MWh scheduled for EPMI Services.
 The monthly fee shall not exceed $25,000 in any month (excluding escalation).

-EPMI may escalate fees annually on or after June 1, 2001 at the Producer Price Index, as published by the United States Department of Commerce, during the remaining Term of this Agreement.
+EPMI may escalate fees annually on or after September 1, 2001 at the Producer Price Index, as published by the United States Department of Commerce, during the remaining Term of this Agreement.
 EPMI shall provide 90 days prior written notice of any such increase.